-Total E&P Uganda sponsored the Empower the Teacher (ETT) program to offer lecturers an opportunity to visit MIT for the duration of a semester during which time they interface with the teaching and research faculty at MIT, learn better teaching methodologies and form linkages for collaborative research.
-During the ETT fellowship, I made linkages with MISTI that supported MIT students to come to Uganda and spend 6 weeks doing some work in our Artificial Intelligence and Data Science research lab at Makerere University.
+Total E&P Uganda sponsored the Empower the Teacher (ETT) programme to offer lecturers an opportunity to visit MIT for the duration of a semester during which time they interface with the teaching and research faculty at MIT, learn better teaching methodologies and form links for collaborative research.
+During the ETT fellowship, I made links with MISTI that supported MIT students to come to Uganda and spend 6 weeks doing some work in our Artificial Intelligence and Data Science research lab at Makerere University.
 It was through these activities and several visits to different research labs at MIT during the fellowship that led to a joint application for this Seed Grant.
 It could not have happened without the generous support from Total.
-Apart from this we intend to host several other students from MIT this summer to come and work with our group at Makerere University doing important research projects to alleviate the plight of the small holder farmer in Uganda.
+Apart from this we intend to host several other students from MIT this summer to come and work with our group at Makerere University doing important research projects to alleviate the plight of the small-holder farmer in Uganda.

 2009 - Present

 Researcher (Machine Learning & Image Processing), Artificial Intelligence & Data Science Research group, Makerere University

 PhD in Computer Science (Machine learning), University of Groningen, Netherlands